 Earn a Scholarship

-Scholarships are available for incoming freshmen interested in joining the programming team.
+A limited number of Programming Team scholarships are available for incoming freshmen who can commit to participating in team events and maintain a 3.0 or higher GPA.
 In addition to scholarships, generous financial aid is provided to each incoming full-time undergraduate freshman.

 Marcus Gubanyi coaches the programming team at Concordia.
 Gubanyi is also a computer science faculty member, teaching courses in computer programming, software engineering and data science.
 He previously worked as a software engineer, building medical and government software.